Empowering undocumented young people to achieve educational and career goals

 Q: Whom should I ask to write recommendations for me?
 A: We suggest you find people who can contribute to the whole picture of who you are as a student and person.
 We ask that at least two recommendations be from people who can talk about your academic performance, as this is very important to us.
 We also like to learn about other aspects of your life, which can include how you work with others, your dedication and commitment to a college education, community involvement, leadership, how you overcome challenges, your financial need, and why you would make a good participant in our Scholars Program.

 Q: I'm a college student.
 Is it okay if I get a recommendation from my former high school counselor or teacher?
 A: Yes, that's perfectly fine.
-We understand that sometimes it can be difficult to get to know your college professors, especially when you're only in your first year of college.
+We understand that sometimes it can be difficult to get to know your college professors, especially if you're only in your first year of college.
 You can submit letters of recommendation from high school teachers, counselors, advisors, mentors, employers, or other people who may have worked closely with you.
 We would rather have a letter of recommendation from a former high school teacher who knows you well instead of a college professor who taught you recently but doesn't know you very well.
 We do encourage you to start getting to know your college professors, as their support and recommendations will be very helpful to you as you progress in your college career.

 LIST OF AWARDS, EXTRACURRICULARS, AND COMMUNITY INVOLVEMENT